ninoNinkovic/LiveStamps/README.md

 **Magic Values**

-LiveStamps can also pull in some auto defined values for handy usage.
-More are planned in the future but for now the following are available:
+**LiveStamps can also pull in some auto defined values for handy usage:**

 ```
 "user"        : Gets current user